gjwgit/azspeech/README.md

 > Welcome to a demo of the prebuilt models for speech.
 ```

-As you can see the first paragraph from the screen was read and the
+The first paragraph from the screen was read and the Azure Speech to
-Azure Speech to Text service was quite accurate in its
+Text service was mostly accurate in its transcription.
+For synthesis
-transcription.
-For synthesis the same text was used and could be heard
-through the system speakers.
+the same text was used and could be heard through the system speakers.

 ## Resources